-If you are not a programmer and don't want to learn coding any time soon, there is still a lot of concepts you can learn about Dialogflow which will be valuable for your team.
+If you are not a programmer and don’t want to learn coding any time soon, there are still a lot of concepts you can learn about Dialogflow which will be valuable for your team.

 Here is my list.